barbaraaboagye/My-MachineLearning-Journey/README.md

 - Sep 28 : Finished a web scraping project
 I am learning web scraping to be able to extract scholarship data directly from websites and update it to the scholarship database but I can't seem to figure out yet how to achieve this. ***Sighs**

+## STREAMLIT APP : Nov 7 to Nov

+- Nov 7 : I watched videos on how to use streamlit to create an app and deploy it.
+I realised my Github has been marked as spam, and I don't have access to my files.
+I have sent a reclamation form.
+- Nov 8 : I created an app for the scholarship recommendation system.
+It is hosted on my computer atm.